G. Gilmer Minor III, 82, a humble leader of a Fortune 500 firm, has died

 Mr. Minor enjoyed following baseball and reading in his spare time.

-He is survived by his wife, the former Charlotte Major of Portsmouth, Va., their two children and three grandchildren.
+He is survived by his wife, the former Charlotte Major of Portsmouth; their two children and three grandchildren.

 Richmond’s most affordable starter homes